An Anonymous Story Illustrating why a CASA Matters

 CASA’s save lives.
 There is a reason Judges give them special permissions the Department of Health and Welfare does not - it’s because there needs to be more supervision in these children’s lives.

-When you become a Champion of CASA, you get an "I lifted up a child!" sticker mailed directly to you for free!
+"I lifted up a child!" sticker mailed directly to you for free!

 Do you shop on Amazon?
 Use smile.amazon.com and make "the third district guardian ad litem program" your charity of choice, and a portion of your purchase will support advocacy for local foster children!